 This year’s distinguished guest speakers included alums of Seton Hall Law and past students of Professor Franzese: Hon.
 Evelyn Padin, Simone Wilson-Brito, Esq., Jason Castle, Esq., K. Anthony Thomas, Esq., Michael Luigi Rosella, Jr., Esq., Nina Paula Rosella, Jr., Esq., and Dr. Michael Reuter.
 The speakers showcased the wide range of possible careers in the law, spoke about their journeys, and shared advice with all the students and guests.

-Professor Franzese’s Section B class of over 80 students organized the successful event, inviting not only upperclassmen to join their celebration, but also family members, partners, and friends.
+Professor Franzese’s Section B class of over 80 students ("the Mighty Bees") organized the successful event, inviting upper class students, family members, loved ones and friends to join the celebration.
 Guests experienced the way Seton Hall Law creates a family-in-the-law for all its students and faculty members.
 Attendees talked about how to be appreciative for all those around you – whether it be mentors, friends, and other loved ones.
+The heartwarming event concluded with beautiful musical tributes by Mighty Bees Ryan Apgar ('27), Tyler Riggs ('27) ,and Matthew Small ('27).

 On this day we congratulate Professor Franzese for the highly successful 30th Anniversary of Loving the Law, thank all the guest speakers, and thank her Section B class for organizing a thoughtful and impactful event for all the students of Seton Hall Law and invited guests.